xleonx0x/training-program-exercises/exercises/react-hooks/pokedex/README.md

-# React Hooks Pokedex Exercise
+# React Hooks Pokedex Exercise by Alex Lee
 This is the first exercise I have written, apologies if stuff don't make sense

 ## Please be aware